 When is Halo Infinite out?

-It's also worth mentioning that the majority of previously released Halo games came out in November.
+That said, it's worth mentioning that the majority of previously released Halo games came out in November.
 Publishers like to stick to similar release windows for games as it offers more predictability with marketing spends and audience behaviour.
 Could Halo Infinite be delayed a whole year?

 What formats is Halo Infinite available on?